Understanding pensions

 Your employer will need you to make your choice in writing.

-This is only meant to be a short term solution and you will have to again pay the full contribution rate when your employer has to re-enrol you every three years.
+This is only meant to be a short-term solution and you will have to pay the full contribution rate again when your employer re-enrols you into the main section (which they must do every three years).

 If you are away from work without pay due to sickness you will have to pay the full rate when your pay recommences.